Invariants and equidecomposability in rings of polygons with sides of given directions: Further lemmas

-For every $u\in U_S$, we can translate the triangles $T_i$ belonging to $\tt_{u}^+$ such that the translated copies are nonoverlapping, and the union of their hypotenuses is a segment $I_u$.
+For a given $u\in U_S$, we can translate the triangles $T_i$ belonging to $\ttt_{u}^+$ such that the translated copies are nonoverlapping, and the union of their hypotenuses is a segment $I_u$.
 Let $D_u$ denote the union of these translated triangles.
-Similarly, we can translate the triangles $T_i \in \tt _u^-$ such that the union of their hypotenuses is a segment $J_u$.
+Note that $D_u$ lies either below or above the segment $I_u$, depending on $u$.
+Similarly, we can translate the triangles $T_i \in \ttt _u^-$ such that the union of their hypotenuses is a segment $J_u$.
 Let $E_u$ denote the union of these translated triangles.
 Clearly, $a_u =\nu _u (A)=|I_u |-|J_u |$.